samiemostafavi/openrtist/README.md

 pip install -r requirements.txt
 ```

+NOTE: when installing python3.7, remember that `sudo apt install python3.7-dev` is needed.

 ### 3. Run the server

 With your virtual environment activated, start the server like this: